[4DOS.INFO]

 DOS Batch Newsgroups

 A good place to get help by knowledgeable people is the Usenet.
 Here are many DOS- and batch-related newsgroups, and people are glad to help as long as you post your question in the relevant newsgroup.
-Note that Google Groups (standard) or the new Google Groups Beta or News-Reader.org allows you to read all Usenet groups and older messages in case they are not found on your provider's news server.
-Also take a look at the Jargon File if unsure about the slang being used.
+Note that Google Groups or News-Reader.org allows you to read all Usenet groups and older messages in case they are not found on your provider's news server.

 There are a few Internet forums, too, and mailing lists: